ViolentCalm/PyBasicCalc/README.md

 Hope it can be of some use, and I might release an .exe build at some point, once I figure out why PyInstaller is such a pain.

+< usage >

+It works as simply as it could possibly work, you are given instructions the entire way through.

+Giving any incorrect input for a section [ either for the number input or operation input ], will forcequit the program.